 6. Sugar-Free Low Carb Granola Bars

-Pack heart-healthy nuts and seeds into a fiber-filled snack kids will love.
+Pack heart-healthy nuts and seeds into fiber-filled snack kids will love.
 These bars from Sugar-Free Mom taste as good as any processed granola bar, and any processed candy bar for that matter.

 Feel-good fact: These bars have no added sugar—just wholesome ingredients for steady, sustained energy.